What are the qualities of a good writer?

 This fact shows us that there can eventually be the right time and place for a great piece of writing.

-In other words, an element of chance is always involved in getting your writing work to bestseller status or even having it published at all, and you have little influence on this outcome.
+In other words, an element of chance is always involved in getting your writing work to bestseller status or even having it published at all.
+Sometimes you have little influence on this outcome.

-Due to this, a lot of young writers are tempted to brag about being unlucky and or misunderstood.
+A lot of young writers might have the temptation to brag about being unlucky and or misunderstood.

 Think about what you can do to ensure the quality of your writing and your productivity as a writer.

-Let us take a look at the qualities of a writer on which one can work to ensure a successful career in writing.
+Let us take a look at the qualities of a good writer on which one can work to ensure a successful career in writing.

 1. Discipline Yourself